Spinor Representation of the Hamiltonian Constraint in 3D LQG with a Non-zero Cosmological Constant: Classical phase space and constraints

 We call the constraint,

 the \emph{ribbon constraint}, associated to every edge of $\Gamma$.
-It has six real components and forms a set of second class constraints with respect to the above Poisson brackets (meaning the brackets between the components do not close).
+It has six real components and forms a set of second-class constraints with respect to the Poisson brackets \eqref{eq:bivector_SL2C} (meaning that the brackets between the components do not close).

 The ribbon constraint has a natural graphical interpretation.
-Since the edges of $\Gamma$ are embedded on a surface, there is a natural clockwise walk around each of them.
+Since the edges of $\Gamma$ are embedded in a surface, there is a natural clockwise walk around each of them.
 It goes $i)$ along the edge on one side, $ii)$ crosses it at its end, $iii)$ goes back along the edge on its other side and $iv)$ finally crosses it again to close the walk.
-Equivalently, one thickens the edge by taking a tubular neighborhood in $\Sigma$, as in Figure \ref{fig:box}.
+Equivalently, one thickens the edge by taking a tubular neighbourhood in $\Sigma$, as in Figure \ref{fig:box}.
 The boundary has four pieces which naturally correspond to the four parts of the walk above.

 If $e$ is an edge in $\Gamma$, then we denote $R(e)$ its thickening, called \emph{ribbon edge}.
 The boundary pieces parallel to $e$ will be called the \emph{long edges} of $R(e)$ and the boundary pieces which cross $e$ at its ends will be called the \emph{short edges} of $R(e)$.
 We can orient the long and short edges clockwise around $R(e)$.
 The matrices $u, \ell, \tu^{-1}, \tell^{-1}$ are then assigned in this order and as pictured in Figure \ref{fig:box}.
 In particular, $u$ and $\tu$ are assigned to the long edges of $R(e)$, while $\ell$ and $\tell$ are assigned to its short edges.
 Equivalently, we can think of $u$ and $\tu$ as associated to $e$ itself and $\ell$ and $\tell$ to each \emph{half-edge}, \ie a pair of an edge and an incident vertex.